Working in partnership to improve fertilizer use within an integrated soil fertility management framework

 Data from relevant past research was collated together with findings from on-going research trials in a common database.
-This data has been used to develop fertilizer guidelines, that maximise profitability of fertilizer use, within an ISFM framework.
+This data was used to develop fertilizer guidelines, that maximise profitability of fertilizer use, within an ISFM framework.
 This database is managed by Martin Macharia at CABI.

 We developed practical tools

 The data collected was used to develop practical decision support tools including fertiliser optimisation tools.
 The fertilizer optimisation tools provide advice on how much fertiliser a farmer should use to maximise their profits, tailored to their individual situation.

-74 computer-based fertilizer optimisation tools (running on Excel) and paper-based tools have been developed by the national research teams supported by University of Nebraska-Lincoln.
+74 computer-based fertilizer optimisation tools, or FOT, (running on Excel) and paper-based tools have been developed by the national research teams supported by University of Nebraska-Lincoln.
 The paper-based tools do not have the interactive of the Excel tool, instead they rely on three levels of financial investment.
-These tools 66 discrete agro-ecological zones.
+These tools cover 66 discrete agro-ecological zones.

 Country by country resource summary:

 We share knowledge

 OFRA worked closely with the Africa Soil Health Consortium (ASHC), another CABI-lead project that is disseminating information on integrated soil fertility management in sub-Saharan Africa.

-ASHC works with partners in the OFRA project to package information and knowledge emerging from project experience for diverse audiences including, small holder farmers, and extension and policy makers.
+ASHC worked with partners in the OFRA project to package information and knowledge emerging from project experience for diverse audiences including, small holder farmers, and extension and policy makers.

-Communication materials for training and extension will be developed in participatory way to build capacity of partners and local stakeholders in the process.
+Communication materials for training and extension were developed in participatory way to build capacity of partners and local stakeholders in the process.
 Harrison Rware leads on monitoring and evaluation in the project.